 If you don’t yet take mobile gaming seriously (you probably should, just look at the e-sport tournament turnouts), the Snapdragon 865 might change your mind.
 Along with the company’s most powerful smartphone Adreno GPU, the Snapdragon 865 unleashes a selection of new gaming capabilities.
 These fall under the banner of Snapdragon Elite Gaming features.

-High fidelity games will look and run better on 2020 flagship phones.
+High fidelity games look and run better on 2020 flagship phones.

 Better quality Bluetooth calls and music

 AptX Voice was announced just before the Snapdragon Tech Summit, promising superior sounding voice calls when talking on your Bluetooth headphones.
-The Snapdragon 865 will likely support aptX Voice along with Bluetooth 5.1 and Wi-Fi 6 connectivity.
-Next-gen high-end smartphones will sport the very best wireless connectivity.
+The Snapdragon 865 supports aptX Voice along with Bluetooth 5.1 and Wi-Fi 6 connectivity.

 Not only that, but the next iteration of aptX Adaptive supports Hi-Res 24-bit 96kHz audio files too.
-For audio enthusiasts, there’s better quality music via Bluetooth on the way in 2020, and let’s not forget the fact that this codec is built for low latency, too.
+For audio enthusiasts, there are significant improvements in audio quality via Bluetooth, and let’s not forget the fact that this codec is built for low latency, too.
 This is another big deal for the mobile gamers out there sporting Bluetooth headsets.

 More 100 megapixel cameras

 Finally, if you think the trend for 64 and 108MP smartphone cameras is getting a little silly, you haven’t seen anything yet.
 The Snapdragon 865 supports cameras with resolutions beyond 100MP and with 2 gigapixels worth of image processing capabilities.
-Of course, we’ll need camera sensors to arrive as well, but the market appears to be heading that way.
+Of course, we’ll need camera sensors with such specs, but at least we know the chipset can handle its own.

-Here at Android Authority, we’ve been a little underwhelmed with the consistency of the first 108MP sensors on the market.
+Here at Android Authority, we’ve been a little underwhelmed with the consistency of 108MP sensors in the market.
 While not bad shooters, there are definitely limitations on the amount of detail you can capture from a small smartphone camera.
 Ultimately, megapixel numbers are more about advertising than a guarantee of quality.

-Still, the Snapdragon 865 sports plenty of more useful new camera features, which we’ll be diving into with a dedicated article later.
+Still, the Snapdragon 865 sports plenty of more useful new camera features, which you can read all about in our dedicated post, linked right below.

-2020 flagship smartphones powered by the Snapdragon 865 are still a few months away.
-New technology is always right around the corner, and while it’s tempting to hold out for something my advice is to always buy based on your actual rather than hypothetical needs.
+2020 flagship smartphones powered by the Snapdragon 865 are all around, so your options have broadened.
+Don’t push yourself if not convinced, though.
+New technology is always right around the corner, and my advice is to always buy based on your actual rather than hypothetical needs.